Krishna Kant

 R&D Areas: A significant part of my

-work was focused in designing new algorithms for power management of platform
+work was focused in designing new algorithms for power

-adopted or heavily influenced power management architecture in Intel systems.
+algorithms were either adopted or heavily influenced power management

-Another key research was in the area of asset localization in data centers
+the area of asset localization in data centers using wireless USB radios

-using wireless USB radios and its platform implementation issues.
-My related
+and its platform implementation issues.
+My related work spanned various

-features, metering and monitoring in a virtualized environments, hardware
+metering and monitoring in a virtualized environments,

-critical in deciding Intel’s direction in this space.
+was critical in deciding Intel’s direction in this space.

 Other